-Genetic Variability and Divergence in black gram [Vigna mungo (L.) Hepper] Genotypes for Yield Attributes
+Genetic Variability and Divergence for Yield and yield contributing traits in black gram [Vigna mungo (L.) Hepper] Genotypes ABSTRACT

-ABSTRACT

-Aim and material: The genetic study was carried out during the summer season of 2025 to evaluate variability and divergence present among sixteen black gram (Vigna mungo L. Hepper) genotypes for yield attributes.
+Background/Aim : The genetic study was carried out during the summer season of 2025 to evaluate variability and divergence present among sixteen black gram (Vigna mungo L. Hepper) genotypes for yield attributes.

-Study design: The experiment was laid out in a Randomized Block Design (RBD) with three replications and data were recorded on ten yield attributes.
+methode: The experiment was laid out in a Randomized Block Design (RBD) with three replications and data were recorded on ten yield attributes.

-Statistical : Significant differences were observed among the genotypes, indicating broad genetic variability.
+result: Significant differences were observed among the genotypes, indicating broad genetic variability.
 High heritability coupled with high genetic advance was recorded for number of branches per plant, number of clusters per plant, number of pods per cluster, number of pods per plant and number of seeds per pod suggesting the predominance of additive gene action.
 The genetic divergence has analyzed using Mahalanobis’ D² and genotypes were grouped into seven distinct clusters, with a maximum inter-cluster distance observed between Clusters II and VI, implying scope for the exploitation of heterosis.
 Cluster mean analysis revealed trait-specific superiority, with T 912 excelling in number of pods per plant, pod length, seed weight and single plant yield, while ADT 3 and VBN 8 and VBN 5 were also promising.
 Contribution towards genetic divergence identified that number of seeds per pod and single plant yield as the major contributors.